 To understand the bit depth, you’ll first need to understand what a pixel is.

 A pixel is the smallest individual element within a picture.
-Pixels are more like a cell within a picture that cannot be divided further to anything smaller.
-Hence, the pixel serves as the foundation on which the building blocks of an image is built.
+Pixels are more like a cell within a picture that cannot be divided further into anything smaller.
+Hence, the pixel serves as the foundation on which the building blocks of an image are built.
 The more the pixel, the higher the quality of the picture.

 Bit depth measures the level of lightness or darkness of a pixel, often contributing to the quality of the image produced and the picture’s file size.
 It means that a higher bit depth will give a larger image file size and better image quality.

 On the other hand, the resolution is the number of different colors that a detector can identify within an image.
 It is often very critical for image quality.
 The more the number of different colors in an image, the more the image’s quality will be.

 You should consider and calculate these parameters carefully when choosing industrial x-ray equipment for adequate image handling.

 2. How to calculate the file size for a digital image?

 Improved image quality often ends up with two divides.
 On one side is the improved bit depth of the digital detector and on the other side is the increased file size.

 Even though this means improved visual assessment of the image, the storage occupied by this image quality and size is usually massive.
 It can be a source of worry for most IT personnel.